syncfusion-content/blazor-docs/blazor/otp-input/getting-started.md

 documentation: ug
 ---

-# Getting Started with Blazor OTP Input Component
+# Getting Started with Blazor OTP Input component

 This section briefly explains about how to include `Blazor OTP Input` component in your Blazor Server App and Blazor WebAssembly App using Visual Studio.